4. Yahweh’s 10 Words at Sinai

 What happens next…

-Yahweh God will break this cycle of rebellion by sending His Son, His Word made flesh, Jesus, to be Saviour of the World.
+Yahweh God broke this cycle of rebellion by sending His Son, His Word made flesh, Jesus, to be Saviour of the World.

 Jhn 3:16